 NDOL Administrators of Wagner-Peyser, JVSG, NDWG, SCSEP, and TAA programs must establish procedures that address implementation, oversight, and monitoring of priority of service for their respective programs as required under Section I and Sections III, IV, V, VI, and VII, respectively, as well as Section VIII(b).

-This policy establishes priority of service requirements for adult and dislocated worker programs, Wagner-Peyser, JVSG, NWDG, SCSEP, and TAA.
+This policy establishes priority of service requirements for adult, dislocated worker, and youth programs, Wagner-Peyser, JVSG, NWDG, SCSEP, and TAA.

 This policy has eight sections.